sghpjuikit/player/app/documentation/README.md

 ##### Windows

-As gui application: open `./PlayerFX.exe` file
+As gui application: open `./SpitPlayer.exe` file
-As console application: open `./PlayerFXc.exe` file
+As console application: open `./SpitPlayerc.exe` file

-The difference between `./PlayerFX.exe` and `./PlayerFXc.exe` is that
+The difference between `./SpitPlayer.exe` and `./SpitPlayerc.exe` is that
-- `./PlayerFX.exe` launched from terminal/commandline does not wait for process end and shows no output (stdout/stderr).
+- `./SpitPlayer.exe` launched from terminal/commandline does not wait for process end and shows no output (stdout/stderr).
   Recommended to start the application normally, from file explorer or by shortcut.
-- `./PlayerFXc.exe` launched from outside terminal will open new commandline window Recommended to start the application from terminal, particularly to see its output or use its commands like help.
+- `./SpitPlayerc.exe` launched from outside terminal will open new commandline window Recommended to start the application from terminal, particularly to see its output or use its commands like help.

 From terminal (using bash):
 - `cd /drive-letter/path/to/application/directory`
-- `./PlayerFXc.exe` to launch the application as console application
+- `./SpitPlayerc.exe` to launch the application as console application
-- for options and commands see help using `./PlayerFX.c -h` or `./PlayerFX.c --help`
+- for options and commands see help using `./SpitPlayerc -h` or `./SpitPlayerc --help`

 ##### Linux

 From terminal:
 - `cd /path/to/application/directory`
-- `chmod +x PlayerFX.sh` to make the launcher executable
+- `chmod +x SpitPlayer.sh` to make the launcher executable
-- `./PlayerFX.sh` to launch the application
+- `./SpitPlayer.sh` to launch the application
-- for options and commands see help using `./PlayerFX.c -h` or `./PlayerFX.c --help`
+- for options and commands see help using `./SpitPlayer -h` or `./SpitPlayer --help`

 ## Stopping